 No way!
 Cottage cheese is a great food to include anytime.

 For example, most people get plenty of protein throughout the day – but it tends to be back-loaded at lunch and dinner time.
-For the best results related to muscle recovery and satiety, try incorporating protein-rich foods into breakfast and snacks.
+For the best results related to muscle recovery and satiety, try incorporating protein-rich foods into breakfast and snacks too.

 I hope this gives you some good science on what cottage cheese is all about, and the importance of the casein protein in it!
-Don’t forget to check out Dairy Pure’s website and grab some of those mix-ins on your next grocery shopping trip.
-Up here in the Northeast, you can find ’em at Stop & Shop, Shaw’s, Price Chopper, and Roche Bros!
+Don’t forget to grab some cottage cheese – especially these mix-ins – on your next grocery shopping trip.